EdoAbarca/edo-neetcode-250/1-ArraysAndHashing/3.ValidAnagram/valid-anagram.md

 That being said, there are 2 options:
 1. Sorting and checking that both strings are the same
-2. Hashing both char counts and then comparing both hashed counts
+2. Hashing both char counts and then comparing both hashed chars and counts

-I tried sorting both input arrays, and, although it's valid and got submitted, I got probably the worst numbers since I've been practicing in Leetcode (check 'Notes / Learnings' for that).
-So, in order to optimize that, let's try the hashing approach (T.B.A.)...
+As I already tried the sorting approach with poor performance results, I tried the hashing approach, getting better results, which goes this way:

+1. Count every distinctive char in both string separately
+2. Compare both hash's length
+3. Compare both hash's char count
+4. If 3 and 4 passed, the

 ### Strategy Used
-- Brute force (Will redo it ASAP)
-- Sorting
+- Optimized
-- Hashing (Soon)
+- Hashing

 ---

 ## Results
 ### Complexity Analysis
-- **Time Complexity:**
+- **Time Complexity:** 18 ms (43.44%)
-- **Space Complexity:**
+- **Space Complexity:** 60.98 mb (12.22%)

 ### Time execution
-- **Time spent:**
+- **Time spent:** O(n)
-- **Memory used:**
+- **Memory used:** O(n)

 ---